Resend OTP

 Reviewer

-A benchmark index is a market index used to measure the performance of a specific group of assets, typically stocks or other financial instruments, relative to the broader market.
+A benchmark index is a market index used to measure the performance of a specific group of assets, such as stocks or other financial instruments.
+It serves as a standard reference for measuring overall market performance and reflects the movements of the market or a particular market segment over a given period.

 The two primary benchmark indices of India are the Nifty 50 (tracked by the NSE) and the SENSEX (tracked by the BSE).

-Yes, the NIFTY 50 is one of the important benchmark equity indices in India, representing the major 50 stocks listed on the NSE.
+Yes, the NIFTY 50 is one of the widely recognised benchmark equity indices in India, representing the major 50 stocks listed on the NSE.